IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/user_interface/property_editor/scene_editor/project_overview/index.rst

    .. |location| image:: /images/location-scene.svg
    .. |>| image:: /images/location-breadcrumb.svg

-The Project Overview sub-tab in the BlenderBIM Add-on interface provides a central hub for accessing and managing essential information and settings related to an IFC project.
+The Project Overview sub-tab in the Bonsai interface provides a central hub for accessing and managing essential information and settings related to an IFC project.
 Located within the Scene Properties tab of Property Editor, this sub-tab is organized into several panels, each focusing on a specific aspect of the project.